-At present, the scales required to fix Koide triplets are arbitrary, although the charged lepton scale happens to be 313.8 eV, very close to the dynamical quark scale [8].
+At present, the scales required to fix Koide triplets appear arbitrary, but we note that the charged lepton scale happens to be 313.8 eV, very close to the dynamical quark scale [8].
 However, the other Koide parameters are sufficiently constraining that we may begin to extend the low energy spectrum to standard higher mass states, observable at the LHC.
-The full Standard Model spectrum itself remains to be analysed.
+The full Standard Model spectrum remains to be analysed.

 This background independent approach does not require a traditional form of supersymmetry, since both classical manifolds and supermanifolds are viewed as emergent constructions.
 Moreover, a new kind of supersymmetry is recovered via a twisted Fourier transform that interchanges known fermions and bosons [16].
 Thus there is no reason to expect superpartner observables, either at the LHC or in dark matter searches.
-There is no Higgs boson, since the Higgs mechanism is an effective local description that does not apply to real world quantum gravity.
-It's mathematical structure will be outlined in future work.
-There are no astrophysical quantum gravitational waves either, since gravity is non local.
+The mathematical structure will be elaborated upon in future work.
+We expect no astrophysical (quantum) gravitational waves, since gravity must now be non local in origin.

 Initial work on a non local version of the Standard Model [19][22][23][25] manifestly contains combinatorial elements of a categorical nature [19].
 In particular, the on-shell BCFW recursion rules obey the structure of the associahedra polytopes for associator maps.
 In a categorical sense, these polytopes are all one dimensional.
 Twistor theorists have long sought a two or three dimensional analogue of this construction, since multiple twistor solutions to massless field equations may be combined to form higher dimensional cohomology classes, which represent rest mass.
-It is therefore expected that General Relativity will be recovered via a higher categorical form of the twistor framework, using octonion matrix theory.
-The quantitative predictions resulting from neutral particle gravity are clearly falsifiable, but we are not as yet aware of any experimental data that conflicts with this point of view.
+It is therefore expected that General Relativity will be recovered via a higher categorical form of the twistor framework, using the octonion matrix theory.

+The quantitative predictions resulting from neutral particle gravity are clearly falsifiable, but we are not as yet aware of any experimental data that strongly conflicts with this point of view.